speedcom/speedcom.github.io/_posts/2017-04-26-streaming-databases-future.markdown

 ### Current projects

 Most of them are done by Academia world but either are no longer supported or were just a playground for new ideas.
-I'm a fan of promising [PipelineDB][pipelinedb] which is an extension of Postgres database adding _CQL_ (continous query language) for handling streaming data.
+I'm a fan of promising [PipelineDB][pipelinedb] which is an extension of Postgres database adding _CQL_ (continous query language; extension of SQL) for handling streaming data.
 Worth to mention is also [Kafka Streams][kafka-streams] which is build on top of Kafka distributed queue.

 ## Summary